 6 Ways to simplify your business

-Here are 6 ways to apply minimalism to your business:
+Here are 6 ways to simplify your business:

 1. Simplify your products or services

 One way to apply minimalism to your business is to simplify your products or services.

 This can be hard for multi-passionates, I know.
 One way to make it easier is to take a deep look in the mirror and see what makes your heart sing.

 Identify what drives you and your business.
 Get clear on your values, mission, and vision.

 Sometimes we get lost in a battle between our heads and our hearts.
 We need them both, but use your head to give your heart what it wants.